What We Believe

 - Sponsor a 2SLGBTQIA+ Refugee.

 Learn more with resources such as Celebrating Gender Diversity and Moving Towards Full Inclusion, as well as the additional recommended resources and timelines available under Downloads, below.
-Note: Moving Towards Full Inclusion is available (as a PDF) in Spanish and Korean by request.
-Please e-mail justice [at] united-church.ca
+Note: Moving Towards Full Inclusion is available as a PDF in French on our French-language site or in Spanish or Korean by request.
+Please e-mail justice [at] united-church.ca with your request.

 Other resources you may wish to explore: